Prospective Ph.D. Student FAQs

 No, all documents submitted as part of your application packet must be submitted in English.

-No, Penn State's Graduate School does not allow students to apply to more than one program at a time.
+No, the Fox Graduate School does not allow students to apply to more than one program at a time.

 We do not require GRE scores and we will not accept GRE scores as part of your application.
 This holds for both the GRE general test and the subject tests.